Understanding your rates notice

 Fire Services Property Levy

-- a fixed component of $109 for residential and $221 for commercial, industrial, and primary production properties
+- a fixed component for residential, commercial, industrial, and primary production properties

 - a variable component calculated as a percentage of the capital improved value of a property

-The Government funds $50 for concession holders currently qualified for rate rebates.
+The State Government also funds a small rebate for concession holders who are currently qualified for rate rebates.

 Many properties exempt from municipal rates will have to pay the levy.